kentcdodds/api-check/README.md

   apiCheck.warn([apiCheck.number, apiCheck.arrayOf(apiCheck.string)], arguments);
   // do stuff
 }
-// the function below can be called like so: foo(3, ['a','b','c']);
+// the function above can be called like so: foo(3, ['a','b','c']);

 // if it were called like so, a descriptive warning would be logged to the console